-- 1. The proposed alternative commuter benefit must be as effective in reducing drive-alone commuter trips as any of the three basic options (i.e., Options 1, 2, or 3). - 2.
+- 1. The proposed alternative commuter benefit must be as effective in reducing drive-alone commuter trips as any of the three basic options (i.e., Options 1, 2, 3, or 5). - 2.
 Alternatives should achieve direct reductions in vehicle trips and/or vehicle emissions. - 3.
-There should be a mechanism to verify the results or document the effectiveness of the alternative commuter benefit.
+There should be a mechanism to verify the results or document the effectiveness of the alternative commuter benefits.